AUSGov/business-registration/update-abn.md

 <div id="BusinessNameDetails_BusinessNameEntitlement">

     <div class="confirmation">
-		<p>Details of your ABN is listed in the following table.
+		<p>The details of your ABN are listed in the following table.
 Choose from the options below to update your details with the Australian Business Register (ABR).</p>
 		<table>
 			<tbody>
 				<tr>